 Hotels

-There are hotels located in several of the nearby towns.
-I would recommend looking in Montrose or Delta Colorado.
-Montrose is closer to the south rim and Delta to the north rim.
+Hotels are located in several nearby towns.
+I recommend looking in Montrose or Delta, Colorado.
+Montrose is closer to the south rim, and Delta is closer to the north rim.

 Holiday Inn Express Montrose: It’s a good, clean hotel located close to the south rim of Black Canyon NP.